Love Actually... Sucks!: Plot

 Love Actually...
 Sucks! was inspired by real-life events, and opens with a dramatic wedding feast.
 It tells a variety of stories about love that has gone wrong: a brother and sister in an illicit relationship, a married painter who falls in love with his young male life model, a dance school teacher who becomes involved with his senior student, a role-playing lesbian couple, and a complex love triangle.
 The film celebrates the belief that life is love.

 Cast

 Production

 A memorable scene in the movie shows a woman performing oral sex on her boyfriend.
 Scud confirmed the act was unsimulated.
 "Linda So was at first concerned if she was going to be able to do it.
 The scene took five takes to film, and Haze Leung quipped, 'One more take and I would have come.'
-When we where done, Linda and Haze collapsed in laughter.
-They are real professionals," Scud said."
+When we were done, Linda and Haze collapsed in laughter.
+They are real professionals," Scud said.